 Institutions of the Aga Khan Development Network have been present in Uganda for over 70 years.
 AKDN’s activities in Uganda range from infrastructure projects providing electricity to millions of Ugandans, to a holistic early childhood education programme for underprivileged communities.
 In every endeavour, AKDN’s aim is to support sustainable development in Uganda with projects that have clear outcomes in empowering individuals to improve their quality of life.
 The total development investment in Uganda by the portfolio entities of AKDN exceeds $1 billion.
 Collectively, these entities are amongst the highest taxpayers in Uganda.

 About the Aga Khan Development Network

-The Aga Khan Development Network (AKDN), which was founded by His Highness the Aga Khan, is a private, international, non-denominational development organization.
+The Aga Khan Development Network (AKDN), which was founded by His Highness the Aga Khan, is a private, international, non-denominational development organisation.
 It employs over 80,000 people in over 30 countries.
-Its agencies address complex development issues, including the provision of quality healthcare and education services, cultural and economic revitalization, micro-enterprise, entrepreneurship and economic development, the advancement of civil society and the protection of the environment.
-For more information on AKDN, please visit: www.akdn.org
+Its agencies address complex development issues, including the provision of quality healthcare and education services, cultural and economic revitalisation, micro-enterprise, entrepreneurship and economic development, the advancement of civil society and the protection of the environment.
+For more information on AKDN, please visit: www.akdn.org.

 The Aga Khan and the Shia Ismaili Muslim Community